-David Moyes was surprised the Everton left-back declined to submit a formal request during the summer and wants him to push through a winter move as the club prepare fresh bid
+David Moyes was surprised the Everton left-back declined to submit a formal request during the summer and wants him to push through a winter move as club prepare fresh bid

 By Greg Stobart